shaikhsajid1111/conversion-calculator/README.md

 **Let me know, if I can add some more conversion units** :slightly_smiling_face:

 Here are some screenshots
+- Area Screenshot

 ![](screenshot/area.PNG)

+- Length Screenshot

 ![](screenshot/length.PNG)

+- Weight screenshot

 ![](screenshot/weight.PNG)

+- storage screenshot

 ![](screenshot/storage.png)

+**How to use:**

 ![](screenshot/screen-capture.gif)